kasslent/GLC-Webmaking-with-HTML-CSS/README.md

-#Girls Learning Code - Webmaking with HTML+CSS
+#Girls Learning Code: Webmaking with Scratch

-Content created by [Kassandra Lenters](http://www.kasslenters.com) for Ladies Learning Code.

-Modified version of the Ladies Learning Code slidedeck:

-This slide deck includes features such as incremental display of content, interactive CSS demos built into the slides and markdown integration.
-View [slides.html](https://github.com/ladieslearningcode/llc-slidedeck-template/blob/master/slides.html) or http://ladieslearningcode.github.io/llc-slidedeck-template/slides.html for details on usage.

-This project uses [editorconfig](http://editorconfig.org/) to maintain consistent coding style.
-Make sure your text editor has an editorconfig [plugin](http://editorconfig.org/#download) installed.

-**Atom Users:** The Whitespace plugin (which is installed by default) has `Trim trailing whitespace` option turned on by default.
-Turn this off in the Whitespace plugin settings, otherwise it overwrites the setting in [.editorconfig](.editorconfig).
-This is a known [issue](https://github.com/sindresorhus/atom-editorconfig/issues/3).
-This is not required for workshop attendees, just for those wishing to make updates to the slides.

-Created with <a href="https://github.com/LeaVerou/csss/sample-slideshow.html">Lea Verou's CSS-based SlideShow System</a> and <a href="http://lab.hakim.se/reveal-js/">reveal.js</a>.
-Syntax highlighting courtesy of http://highlightjs.org.
-Best viewed in Chrome or Firefox.
+HOW TO USE:
+## Before the Workshop
+1 Week to Go

+* Download this folder.
+* Read the Facilitator Guide for context (open in your browser).

+3 Days to Go

+* Practice going through the selected Code-Along and Work Session activities

+2 Days To Go

+* Update the slides (in a text editor):
+    * Insert the network info (Slide 1)
+    * Edit the facilitator info with your photo and details (Slide 2 and 50)

+1 Day to Go

+* Print Facilitator Guide, TAG puzzle sheets, and Solution Sheets to bring to the workshop.

+## During the Workshsop
+* Have Facilitator Guide accessible throughout the workshop, follow along in the guide for support.
+* Use the slides to support the Kick-Off and Introduction.

+## After the Workshop
+* Give yourself a pat on the back - You did it!

+ATTRIBUTIONS:

 This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc/4.0/">Creative Commons Attribution-NonCommercial 4.0 International License</a>.

-Created by [Christina Truong](http://twitter.com/christinatruong) for Ladies Learning Code.
+Content by Kassandra Lenters & Eden Beronio.
+Slides Created by [Christina Truong](http://twitter.com/christinatruong) for Ladies Learning Code.

 Email questions & comments to <content@ladieslearningcode.com>.